 - Support the careers of current and future academic faculty who are and who will be in a position to teach fluid power to undergraduate engineering students.

-The application deadline is July 29, 2022 and award notification will occur week of August 22, 2022.
+The application deadline has now passed.
+Award notification will occur week of August 22, 2022.

 Questions?
 Contact us at email@example.com.

 July 29, 2022

 Recipients will be informed the week of August 22, 2022

 - Applicant must be the principal investigator on a research award that represents at least $50,000 in funding for the investigator’s institution.

 - The objective of the research award must be related to fluid power components or systems.